zenml-io/zenml/docs/book/stack_components/metadata_store.md

 **Base abstraction in progress!**

 We are actively working on the base abstraction for the metadata stores, which will be available soon.
-As a result, their extension is possible at the moment.
+As a result, their extension is not possible at the moment.
 When you are selecting a metadata store for your stack, you can use one of the flavors listed down below.
 {% endhint %}

 ## List of available metadata stores